 But that’s not the only hormone that poor sleep messes with.
 When your body hasn’t rested enough, your daytime cortisol levels increase.
 Cortisol is the hormone released when you’re in a stressful situation – known as the ‘fight or flight’ response.
 This is when digestion shuts down and your body prepares to run away from a threat.

 Researchers now know that dieting can put your body into a constant state of stress because you’re consuming fewer calories than it needs to function properly.
 Studies have shown that the same thing happens when you don’t get enough sleep: you’ll have higher amounts of cortisol in the afternoon and early evening than those who aren’t dieting.

 And because your body requires more energy when you’re stressed, your appetite increases – making you want to eat more.

-Higher levels of cortisol also encourages your body to store more fat while using other soft tissues (such as muscle) for energy.
-That means those who are sleep-deprived not only lose more muscle, but gain more fat than those who get enough sleep.
+Higher levels of cortisol also encourage your body to store more fat while using other soft tissues (such as muscle) for energy.
+That means those who are sleep-deprived not only lose more muscle but gain more fat than those who get enough sleep.

 Less sleep can lead to a vicious cycle in which you’re more and more prone to the various factors contributing to weight gain.

 Yes, that’s easier said than done.
 When you’ve got a job to go to, a family to care for and a house to clean, getting eight hours shut-eye a night can seem impossible.